Michelle Rhee: 2010 election and resignation

-Test erasures
+Cleared of alleged test erasures

 Critics of Rhee, arguing that she had not genuinely improved education in D.C. schools, maintained that improvement in test scores must have been due to cheating, and attempted to show that changes made on some students’ tests, in which wrong answers were erased and correct answers substituted, indicated a systematic pattern of answer-changing, presumably at Rhee's direction.
 These complaints led to studies of the alleged erasures.
 In 2012, District of Columbia's inspector general conducted an investigation at Noyes Education Campus, and based on that investigation, it concluded "investigators found no evidence to corroborate these allegations", and that there was "no evidence of criminal activity or widespread cheating on the DC CAS exams".

 In 2013 the U.S. Department of Education released the results of their investigation finding that there was no evidence of widespread cheating in the D.C. public schools.
 The investigation focused on a single school out of the dozens of schools where high rates of test erasures were reported.
 The investigation also excluded Rhee's first year.
 Only one incident of cheating that may have affected funding was found.